 - Death occurs within a few minutes of this injection.

 At this stage, we will perform a thorough assessment to confirm death.

 If you would like a clay paw print, a ink paw print, a lock of hair or any other memorial, please ask.

 It is a legal requirement to have a written consent for the procedure, during which time we will also discuss with you after care options.
-We will attempt to finalise this prior to the appointment, as well as complete payment.
+We are now able to offer online consent.
+Click here if you wish to take advantage of that.

 We will update the NSW Companion Animal Registry, certifying that your pet is deceased.
 We are able to issue a Death Certificate if required for insurance purposes.